Shia Online Quran Center Logo

 Role of Imam Muhammad Taiq as a Masoom

-As a Masoom (infallible), Imam Muhammad Taqi (AS) was endowed with a unique spiritual status that enabled him to guide and lead his community.
+Imam Muhammad Taqi (A.S), as a Masoom (infallible), was endowed with a unique spiritual status that enabled him to guide and lead his community.
 He was a source of inspiration and wisdom, and his teachings and writings continue to be studied and revered by Shia Muslims around the world.
 The Imam’s role as a Masoom was not limited to his lifetime, as his legacy continues to inspire and guide future generations.

 Migration to Iraq and Interaction with Al-Mu’tasim